oluseguncodess/learning-sass/README.md

 * We however have to name those files differently so that the scss compiler can identify those files as partials.
 We also have to import the files to the main scss file.

 * To name the partial files, we simply place an underscore _ in front of the name of the file and end it with .scss

+### Functions in scss

+Functions are like calculators.
+You give it a value/input and it runs the set of instructions placed in it, using the input you gave and finally, returns the result/output.

+Here's a code snippet 👉🏾 - `` `scss
+@function nameOfFunction (input) {
+	@return code;
+}
+`` `

+### Mixins

+Mixins are like utility classes.
+They are used to store repetitive codes.

+Here's a code snippet 👇🏾

+`` `scss

+@mixin nameOfMixin {
+	repetitive code
+};

+`` `

+In order to use the repetitive code in scss, we use `@include` and the name of of the mixin.

+`@extend` is used to copy the properties on an element and paste those properties to another element.

+### Nesting and interpolation

+Nesting helps in scss because you don’t have to repeat yourself.
+Interpolation is simply a way to concatenate code.
+In SCSS, we use `#{}`

+Here's a code snippet 👇🏾

+`` ` scss

+.parentElement {
+	code;

+	.parentElement child element {
+		code;
+	}
+}
+`` `

+**&**

+This is a parent selector in scss so you don’t repeat your code when referencing parent elements.